Kerbaltec-Solutions/this_is_MOD-D-ABLE/README.md

 ## Useage:

 - Download the version, you would like to use.
+- normal installation mode (only available for Linux):
+  - ensure, you have .NET 6.X installed
+  - open the "this_is_MOD-D-ABLE" folder in your file explorer
+  - for first installation:
+    - right click on "setup.sh"
+    - navigate to "properties/Permissions"
+    - check "Allow executing file as program"
+    - close the Properties menu and right click on setup.sh again
+    - click "Run as a Program"
+  -starting the game after installation:
+    - right click on "start.sh"
+    - click "Run as a Program"
+- manual installation and running
   - open the console
   - Navigate inside the folder "this_is_MOD-D-ABLE"
   - ensure, you have .NET 6.0 installed
   - on first run, first use "dotnet add Package Accord" to install neccesarry Libraries
   - start the program by typing "dotnet run"
   - press ENTER to switch in and out of the command input mode.
   - in the input mode, type sys:help() to view a list of available commands.

 ## Vorläufiges Dateizusammenhangsdiagramm
 <!--